 It was intended that the data from the practice phase of each trial would be used to attempt to construct a logistic function relating difficulty level to percentage correct for each participant using the maximum a posteriori method.
 This method uses Bayesian reasoning to establish parameters of a distribution that generate the highest likelihood of a given set of observations.
 For each item in phase one, a participant will have a difficulty level and either a success or failure (coded as a 1 or a 0).
 As described in the first part of the introduction, it is assumed that the function relating difficulty level and chance of success is logistic.
 Any logistic function can be completely described by a mean and a shape parameter.
 For each combination of mean and shape parameter, it is possible to generate a likelihood that the participant’s responses would be the given set of successes and failures.
 By examining this likelihood function over the set of all means and shape parameters, it might have been possible through search methods to find it and use it to predict how hard a task would actually be to a user.

+Limitations

 However, it turns out that participants did not generate enough of the right kinds of data to pin down such a function.
 In order to generate this function, more practice data at more varied difficulty levels would be needed.
 The author is contemplating ways to coax this data from users for the full study.
 One such way would be to take control of the difficulty slider away from the participant until we have achieved enough data to construct a reliable curve.
 However, this would lengthen the time commitment of a participant and likely cause a lower completion rate among respondents.

 The sample for this study leaves much to be desired.
 First of all, the size will need to be increased.
 We will seek more volunteers from more communities in the future.
 The IRB has given this study approval to seek volunteers from Reddit, Craigslist and the NDNU campus, so it should be easy to reach more people for the next round of data.